How we support our international studentsby Judith Charlton

 To help our undergraduate students settle in, our ResLife team runs social events and life skills sessions, and they are always available if you need someone to talk to.

 And because we want you to feel at home living with us, we guarantee accommodation to all first-year undergraduate and postgraduate taught students (eligibility criteria apply).
-Our international undergraduate students are also guaranteed a room in accommodation for each year of their degree, if they want it.

 International Welcome Programme

 To help you meet people, have fun and get settled into life with us, we organise an International Welcome Programme each September and January.